InspiringGroup-Lab/CertTA/Demo.md

 ![Classification performance of certified and non-certified traffic analysis models on clean traffic.](./Demo_clean_results.jpg)

-### 3. Meassure the Robustness Region of CertTA-certified Model
+### 3. Measure the Robustness Region of CertTA-certified Model

 Based on the multi-modal robustness region derivation in Theorem 1 of our paper, we can collect the classification results saved by `test.py` to plot the certified accuracy curves under different attack intensities: